Island of Montreal: Human geography

 The island of Montreal is the major component of the territory of the city of Montreal, along with Île Bizard, Saint Helen's Island, Notre Dame Island, Nuns' Island, and some 69 smaller islands.
 With a population of 2,014,221 inhabitants (22% of the population of Québec), it is by far the most populous island in Canada.
-It is also the 6th most populous island of the Americas and the 37th most populated island on Earth.
+It is also the 6th most populous island of the Americas and the 37th most populated island on Earth, with a similar population to Flores or Manhattan.
 In addition, it is the world's most populous island surrounded by fresh water.
 Montreal and the other municipalities on the island compose the administrative region of Montréal.
 The area of the Urban agglomeration of Montreal, which includes the Island of Montreal and several other smaller islands, is 499 km2.).

 The crossings which connect the island to its surroundings are some of the busiest bridges in the country and the world.
 The Champlain Bridge and the Jacques Cartier Bridge together accommodate 101 million vehicle crossings a year.